 I never did like the massive wave of retrospectives that many other weblogs, news sources, television programs and Internet web sites like to run.
 In that vein, no “best of 2020” — or worst of 2020, for that matter — will be posted by me here at The Gate; although I do refer back to pertinent articles throughout the rest of the year.
 Who really wants to look back at the year 2020, anyway?!?

 I never really understood the purpose of such retrospectives, as to me they are similar to those television programs which usually have at least one episode per year where an episode is introduced and treated like it is “new”; but instead contains mostly clippings of previously-viewed episodes in an attempt — usually a poor one at that — to loosely tie together a story.
 They are called clip shows.

 Unless there is a good reason for it, I do not ever want to see The Gate emulate a “clip show.”

 Although I am not averse to looking back — after all, we do learn from the past — moving forward into the future is of primary importance.
 Two things which are important to Randy Petersen pertaining to staying positive is now and the future.
-I already have at least one trip planned for traveling in 2020 — and, of course, I will share my experiences with you.
+I plan to travel in 2021 — and when I do, of course, I will share my experiences with you.

-Bucking what would seem to be the obvious choice of a frequent flier, I plan to spend the transition from 2019 into 2020 as I have during many past transitions into the new year: quietly at home.
+Bucking what would seem to be the obvious choice of a frequent flier, I spent the transition from 2020 into 2021 as I have during many past transitions into the new year: quietly at home.